Batteries

 BA24

-Install connector on your charger
+Install connector on your cable

 Connectors for the BixFish batteries are available.
 If you are buying a bait tank or transom pump, then the mating connector is supplied, and you don’t need to buy one.
 And one mating connector is supplied for each output on a battery you buy.
+Note: The charge for BA24, installing a matingconnector on your cable, is waived if you are buying a battery box at the same time.

 PXL_20220904_230843908